Enhancing Students' Learning of Mathematics Using ICT at the College of Business Education in Tanzania

 m-Farming solutions may help the farmers' decision making by providing for example information about weather, markets on inputs (fertilizers, seeds, protection chemicals) and where to sell, and how to do transport.
 Future solutions may help in disease control, storage control, extension officer communication, seed quality control, middlemen frauds, and many currently unidentified areas.
 Current USSD solutions have various limitations, and while smartphones are still rare among small scale farmers, the situation may change in the forthcoming five years.
 This research project is interested in working both on the USSD-, as well as on Smartphone-based platforms.

-- Dr. Silvia Gaiani, Dr. Mikko Apiola, Prof. Matti Tedre
+- Supervisor: Dr. Silvia Gaiani, University of Bologna; Dr. Mikko Apiola, University of Turku; Prof. Matti Tedre, UEF

 Mobile Business Innovation School (m-Learning, m-Business)